-5 Low Calorie Condiments to Use at the BBQArticle posted in: Diet & Nutrition
+5 Low-Calorie Condiments to Use at the BBQArticle posted in: Diet & Nutrition

 But while you are choosing healthy dishes like those, be aware that sneaky excess calories are lurking in places where you might not expect them.
-Condiments may seem like just little dabs of flavor, but, according to the United States Department of Agriculture (USDA), a single tablespoon of ketchup can have four grams of sugar and an equal amount of mayonnaise can come with 90 calories and 10 grams of fat.
-That’s why they’re counted as “Extras” in your Nutrisystem weight loss plan.
+Condiments may seem like just little dabs of flavor.
+However, according to the United States Department of Agriculture (USDA), a single tablespoon of ketchup can have four grams of sugar and an equal amount of mayonnaise can come with 90 calories and 10 grams of fat.
+That’s why most condiments are counted as “Extras” on your Nutrisystem weight loss plan.

-Here’s what you need to know about choosing and using low calorie condiments:
+Here’s what you need to know about choosing and using low-calorie condiments:

 The mustard shelf at the grocery store is filled with lots of choices, from mild, smooth-textured bright yellow types to browner, grainier and very hot varieties.
 Dijon mustard is blended with white wine to add a tart flavor to balance the moderately spicy taste of the mustard.
 Beware of honey mustard, which has added sugar, and “dijonnaise,” which has all the excess calories and fats of mayonnaise.

-2. Lemon/Lime Juice
+2. Lemon and Lime Juice

 Fresh lemons and limes have the best flavor and they’re easy to slice up and squeeze for juice by hand.
 You can also find packaged lemon and lime juice in supermarkets—just be sure before you buy that they are pure juice and contain no added sweeteners.

 TRY: Fresh lemon or lime juice adds a refreshing splash of flavor to calorie-free seltzer.
-These juices also brighten the taste of grilled fish or chicken, and they add a spark of acid to mixed and fruit salads.
+These juices also brighten the taste of grilled fish or chicken, and they add a spark of acid to fruit salads.
 Briefly grill lemon or lime halves to infuse them with a smoky taste that gives many dishes a flame-cooked flavor.

 3. Hot Sauce

 Also known as chili sauce or pepper sauce, this spicy condiment is made from hot peppers blended with a little vinegar.
 Hot sauce comes in a wide range of heat options, from mildly tongue tingling to five-alarm fire.
 Those made with habanero or ghost peppers tend to be the spiciest.

-TRY: Unless you’re an experienced hot-sauce lover, start with just a few drops on your food and add more once you’ve tasted it.
-Mix a little hot sauce into ground turkey to punch up the flavor of your burgers with one of the most flavorful low calorie condiments.
+TRY: Unless you’re an experienced hot sauce lover, start with just a few drops on your food and add more once you’ve tasted it.
+Mix a little hot sauce into ground turkey to punch up the flavor of your burgers with one of the most flavorful low-calorie condiments.
 Sprinkle a little on grilled vegetables or seafood, such a shrimp or clams.
 Use hot sauce to make a zesty (and sugar-free) marinade for meats by whisking it with a little olive oil, fresh lime juice, minced garlic and chopped scallions.

 When we think of salsa, we typically picture a chunky sauce made with tomatoes, chile peppers and onions that comes in various levels of spiciness.
 You can also find salsas that are based on tomatillos (green or “salsa verde”) or fruit such as mangoes or pineapple.

 Balsamic vinegar, made from grapes leftover from wine-making, is dark-colored and tends to be thicker and more flavor-intense than other types.
 Vinegar has long been used in cooking as well as a folk remedy for many conditions.
 One recent study even found that vinegar may prevent spikes in blood sugar, which can be very beneficial for people with diabetes.

-TRY: Vinegar infused with herbs such as tarragon or basil make a flavorful (and calorie-free) salad dressing.
+TRY: Vinegar infused with herbs such as tarragon or basil makes a flavorful (and calorie-free) salad dressing.
 A trick many chefs use is to splash roasted or grilled meats or vegetables with a little vinegar while they’re still warm, which brings out the full flavor of the ingredients.
-Use apple cider vinegar in place of the creamy dressing in coleslaw or potato to reduce their fat content.
+Use apple cider vinegar in place of the creamy dressing in coleslaw or potato salad to reduce their fat content.